ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     - `India ultrasound rate <https://dhsprogram.com/pubs/pdf/FR339/FR339.pdf>`_ (Table 8.12, averaged percentage of women attending ANC 1-3 times and 4+ times), `Ethiopia ultrasound rate <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8905208/>`_ , `Nigeria ultrasound rate <https://www.researchgate.net/publication/51782476_Awareness_of_information_expectations_and_experiences_among_women_for_obstetric_sonography_in_a_south_east_Nigeria_population>`_
     - These values are extracted from literature (see links in 'Source' column).
 For Pakistan, we currently use ultrasound utilization rates derived from the India DHS 2015-2016 as an imperfect proxy that can hopefully be improved with further research.
 The denominator of these values is: pregnant people who have attended an ANC.
   * - 3
-    - Stated gestational age (GA) at ANC
+    - Gestational age (GA) estimate at ANC
     - Real GA +/- a value from a normal distribution with a mean of zero and standard deviations of: 5 days for AI ultrasound, 20 days for standard ultrasound, and 45.5 days for no ultrasound
     - Need further clarification on outstanding questions from BMGF, see `PR comments <https://github.com/ihmeuw/vivarium_research/pull/1525>`_. `Standard deviation value for no ultrasound <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0272718#sec007>`_.
     - Values should be confirmed with further research and data anlaysis